leocavalcante/observable_state/README.md

 Notice that we are extending `ObservableState` instead of `State` and we are given a list of Changes we are interest in, like `Changes.increment`.
 `ObservableState` already got the `state` so we can get `counter` and we can call `increment()` on it as well.
-Wherever `increment()` is called, since it notfies about `Changes.increment`, whoever `Observable` is observing this change, it will automatically calls its inner `setState()` method, then rebuilding it.
+Wherever `increment()` is called, since it notifies about `Changes.increment`, whoever `Observable` is observing this change, it will automatically calls its inner `setState()` method, then rebuilding it.

 ### Where does the `state` comes from?